whisthq/whist/README.md

 3. Get as many eyeballs on the PR as possible, and approve it if it looks good.
 4. Wait for all CI checks and tests to pass.
 This is important --- we will **not** skip CI and force a hotfix PR through to master.
 The CI is our last line of defense, and the time saved by "skipping it" is not worth the increased chance of pushing another bad commit to production.
 5. Merge the hotfix into `master`.
-6. Once the fix is confirmed to work, fast-forward `staging` to match `master`.
+6. Once the fix is confirmed to work, merge `master` back into `staging`, and `staging` back into `dev`.
-7. Merge the hotfix into `dev` as well.
-8. Write a regression test to make sure the same issue never occurs again, and add it to CI.
+7. Write a regression test to make sure the same issue never occurs again, and add it to CI.

 ## Publishing

-We have developed a complex continuous deployment pipeline via GitHub Actions, which enables us to automatically deploy all subrepositories of this monorepositories in the right order when pushing to `master`.
+We have developed a complex continuous deployment pipeline via GitHub Actions, which enables us to automatically deploy all subrepositories of this monorepositories in the right order when pushing to `master`, `dev`, and `staging`.
 See `.github/workflows/fractal-build-and-deploy.yml` to see how we deploy, which AWS regions and which streamed applications get deployed, and more.
 If something goes wrong in the continuous deployment pipeline and a specific job fails, it is possible to manually trigger a specific job of the `fractal-publish-build.yml` workflow via the GitHub Actions console.

-As of writing, these YAML workflows only deploy our `master` branch, which is our production code.
-We are working on integrating continuous deployment for `staging` and `dev` branches, so that we can have a true continuous deployment pipeline.
-To understand how these branches interact together when it comes to releases, check our [Release Schedule](https://www.notion.so/tryfractal/Release-Schedule-c29cbe11c5f94cedb9c01aaa6d0d1ca4).

 ## Styling

 Each subfolder in this monorepository is its own project with its dedicated style, which you must follow.
 All work done on this monorepository must follow the [Documentation & Code Standards](https://www.notion.so/tryfractal/Documentation-Code-Standards-54f2d68a37824742b8feb6303359a597) and the [Engineering Guidelines](https://www.notion.so/tryfractal/Engineering-Guidelines-d8a1d5ff06074ddeb8e5510b4412033b).

-# ===

 ## Appendix

 ### Useful Monorepo git Tricks

 - Viewing a log of only the commits affecting a given file or subdirectory: `git log -- <path>`
+- Making sure you don't accidentally introduce merge commits from a `git pull`: `git config pull.ff only`

 ### Example of Bad Commit History